 Son James G. Hartzell (1904-1979) was born on July 25, 1904 in Greene County.
 He made his home for decades in West Finley Township, Washington County.
 James married local woman Wilma Tilton (1904-1944), daughter of Garry L. and Fannie (Huffman) Tilton.
 (The Hartzell and Tilton families were close, and James' brother Raymond married Wilma's sister Erma.)
 James was employed for three decades by Columbia Gas Company and retired in 1966.
 He was a member of the Columbia Gas Quarter Century Club, the West Finley Volunteer Fire Department and the Windy Gap United Presbyterian Church.
 Tragically, Wilma contracted a malignant cancer growth on her uterus.
 She was treated from July 1944 to her death on Nov.
 22, 1944, at the age of 40.
 Her remains were buried in West Finley Cemetery.
 James lived for another 34 years after losing his first wife.
 After seven years as a widower, he married again on Jan.
 13, 1951 to Olive Yoders ( ? - ? ).
 In all, he produced three children -- Donald Hartzell, Clyde Hartzell and Kathryn Meinzer.
 James suffered a serious illness in January 1979 and was treated in Washington Hospital.
 Sadly, after four weeks, he expired there at the age of 74 on Feb.
 20, 1979.
 Interment was beside Wilma.
 A local newspaper obituary noted that he was survived by 21 grandchildren and seven great-grandchildren.
 [Find-a-Grave]

 Son Ralph J. Hartzell (1907-1976) was born on June 20, 1906 in Greene County.
 On Nov.
-23, 1927, at the age of 20, he was united in matrimony with 18-year-old Viola M. Carson (1909-1991).
-They lived in West Finley Township, where a newspaper once referred to him as "well known."
-They had five known children, Audrey Sheller, Emmett M. Hartzell, Blaine Hartzell, Lloyd E. Hartzell and an infant who died during a premature birth on Sept.
+23, 1927, when he was age 20, he was united in the bonds of holy matrimony with 18-year-old Viola M. "Ola" Carson (1909-1991).
+They together produced a brood of five known children.
+Among them were Audrey Sheller, Emmett Marvin Hartzell, Blaine Hartzell, Lloyd E. Hartzell and an infant who died during a premature birth on Sept.
 26, 1929.
+A newspaper once reported that Ralph "lived in West Finley Township for most of his life."
 The Hartzells were longtime members of the Windy Gap United Presbyterian Church.
-Ralph earned a living as a farmer and also as an employee of the Pennsylvania Department of Transportation.
-When the federal census enumeration was made in 1940, Ralph and Viola lived next door to his parents.
-In 1962, faced with health issues, Ralph retired from PennDOT.
-Ralph died in Washington Hospital at the age of 70 on Dec.
+Ralph earned a living as a farmer in young manhood and later as an employee of the Pennsylvania Department of Transportation.
+When the federal census enumerations were made in 1930 and again in 1940, Ralph and Viola and their brood of offspring lived on a farm next door to his parents along Burnsville & Dallas Road in West Finley Township, Washington County, PA.
+In West Finley, he once was referred to by a newspaper as "well known."
+In 1962, faced with health issues, Ralph retired from his employment with PennDOT.
+Fortunately, Ralph lived for another 14 years after he stopped working.
+Sadly, however, following a lengthy illness, he succumbed to the angel of death in Washington Hospital at the age of 70 on Dec.
 13, 1976.
-Viola lived for another 15 years.
+He was survived by 10 grandchildren and one great-grandson.
+The widowed Viola lived for another 15 years.
 She passed away in 1991.
 Burial was in West Finley Cemetery.
 [Find-a-Grave]

 Son Raymond Day Hartzell (1910-1968) was born on June 20, 1910 in Greene County.
 As a young man, he learned his father's occupation as a farmer.
 On Aug.
 22, 1935, at the age of 22, he married Erma Tilton (1915- ? ), daughter of daughter of Garry L. and Fannie (Huffman) Tilton.
 (The Hartzell and Tilton families were close, and Raymond's brother James married Erma's sister Wilma.)
 Rev. William H. Schatz performed the nuptials at the ceremony held in Washington, Washington County, PA.
 They produced one son, Charles T. Hartzell and raised a foster son, Clyde R. Travis.
 The Hartzells spent their lives in Burnsville near West Finley and later in Elm Grove near Wheeling, Ohio County, WV.
 Raymond was a member of the Windy Gap Presbyterian Church, and earned a living as an employee of Manufacturer's Light and Heat Company.
 Sadly, he became ill at the age of 58 and was treated in Washington (PA) Hospital.
 He died there on Aug.
 21, 1968.
 Burial was in West Finley Cemetery, with Rev. Perry McIntyer, pastor of the Dallas United Methodist Church, preaching the funeral sermon.
 An obituary appeared in the Wheeling News Register newspaper.
 [Find-a-Grave]

 Son Barney F. "Jack" Hartzell (1912-1974) was born on Aug.
-8, 1912 in Aleppo, Greene County.
-During World War II, Barney served as a private in the 233rd General Hospital of the U.S. Army.
+8, 1912 in Aleppo Township, Greene County.
+During World War II, Barney served as a private in the 233rd General Hospital of the U.S. Army, with deployment to the Pacific Theatre.
 He was married and had four children -- Edwin Hartzell, Earl Hartzell, Mary Bell Porter and Ethel Craig.
 Barney was a farmer and a member of the West Alexander American Legion Post and Windy Gap Presbyterian Church.
 The couple eventually divorced.
 Barney lived at home with his parents in 1947, and they helped raise some of the grandchildren.
 He later moved into a mobile home in rural West Alexander, Washington County.
+A newspaper once said that he "lived in West Finley Township most of his life."
 Tragically, in the wee hours of March 3, 1974, his house caught fire and was destroyed, with Barney found dead in his living room area.
 Washington County Coroner Ferrall Jackson ruled that death was due to asphyxiation.
 He was 62 years of age.
 State Police fire marshals discovered when combing through the gutted structure that "controls had been removed from the furnace, and that it overheated and exploded."
 Burial was in West Finley Cemetery.
 [Find-a-Grave]

 Daughter Martha Agnes Hartzell (1913-1962) was born on Aug.
 4, 1913 in Greene County, the only daughter in a family of 12 children.
 On July 21, 1934, at the age of 21, she wed 24-year-old George Bearley Gray (1910-1990) in a ceremony at Dallas, WV.
 The Grays lived in rural West Alexander, Washington County.
 Sadly and painfully, suffering from kidney disease with a "complete suppression of urination," wrote a physician, Martha was admitted to Ohio Valley General Hospital in Wheeling, Ohio County, WV.
 There, she died at the age of 48 on July 3, 1962.
 Her remains were brought back to Pennsylvania to be placed into eternal repose in West Alexander Cemetery.
 On her single grave marker was inscribed the word "Mother."
 As a widower, George is believed to have married again to Ila M. (?)
 (1914-1989), but this needs to be confirmed.
 He died on Feb.
 22, 1990, at the age of 89, with burial beside Martha.
 [Find-a-Grave]